MadReza/RiskGame/README.md

     - [ ] Player Observer that displays relevant information about a player(see individual assignment 2).
 2
     - [ ] Map Observer that displays relevant information about the map(see individual assignment 2).
 2
     - [ ] Game statistics Observer / Decorator that displays user - selected game statistics(see individual assignment 3).
 2
+		--CHRIS has this done but it is buggy and crap, it Update() doesn't work for more than two decorators
     - [ ] Game log Observer / Decorator that displays logging of user - selected players / phases(see individual assignment 3).
 2
   - [ ] Startup phase 5
     - [ ] Game log and game statistics Observers are initially set to show user - selected parts(see individual assignment 3)